LI7XI/AudioAnalyzerDocs/docs/skin-setup.md

 Then we specify the Index.

 Since we used fft Type then a BandResampler, it provides an Index range starting from 0 to Bands-1.
-(Bands here means the bands we specified in [`Mainftt` handler properties]()).
+(Bands here means the bands we specified in [`Mainfft` handler properties]()).

 ```ini
 Index=0